cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Notation

-As a rough style guide the following convention is used:
+As a rough guide, the following conventions are used in pseudocode:

 - All arithmetic operations are performed over a field F, unless explicitly stated otherwise.